al6x/profit_hunting/tail-estimator/readme.md

 ### Goal

 Estimate tail exponent of `StudentT(ν) | ν ∈ [1.5, 10]`.
-Real case - estimate tail
+Use case - estimate tails of stock
-exponent of asymmetric distribution that has tails similar to `StudentT`.
+log returns distribution, it's asymmetric and has tails similar to `StudentT`.

 ### Problem